1ordo/1ordo/README.md

 - 🎧 I mess with music production
 - 🎬 I edit better than I film
 - 🧄 I burn garlic in under 2 seconds
-- 🐛 Bugs appear when I enter the room

 ---